 Living with hay fever can be challenging, but there are several steps you can take to minimise your exposure to allergens and alleviate your symptoms.
 These include:

-While hay fever symptoms can often be managed with over-the-counter medications and lifestyle changes, there are certain situations when it is advisable to consult with a doctor.
+While hay fever symptoms can often be managed with over-the-counter medications and lifestyle changes, there are certain situations in which it is advisable to consult a doctor.
 Consider seeking medical attention if:

 Hay fever is triggered by an overreaction of the immune system to harmless substances like pollen, dust mites, pet dander, and mould.